JBlitzar/chafa-yt/readme/install-instructions.md

 uv run https://raw.githubusercontent.com/JBlitzar/chafa-yt/main/main.py
 ```

+> [!TIP]
+> Append a youtube URL of your choice to play a different video or append --help to view more information.

 **Why not a single executable?**
 Because ffmpeg, chafa, and yt-dlp are system tools, not Python libraries.
 Your package manager already handles them better than any bundled executable could.
 This is intentional design.